nneonneo/Insta360-X3-Firmware-Tools/README.md

 ## Insta360 X3 Firmware Tools

 This repository hosts tools to unpack and repack the firmware for the Insta360 X3.
-The format is quite similar to the Insta360 Go firmware format, and [@enekochan's Insta360 Go tool](https://github.com/enekochan/insta360-go-firmware-tool) was very useful in figuring out the format.
+The format is quite similar to the Insta360 Go firmware format and many other Ambarella devices, and [@enekochan's Insta360 Go tool](https://github.com/enekochan/insta360-go-firmware-tool) was very useful in figuring out the format.

 The main usage of the tool is `fwtool.py [unpack|pack] <firmware.bin> <output directory>`.
 Using `unpack` will unpack the firmware file into a directory, while `pack` will pack the directory back into a new firmware file suitable for loading onto the device.